sahandsbt/poll/README.md

 7- Project uses md5 method to keep passwords
 8- In project, I used os.system() for most Operating Systems; You may need to change it 9- Deleting a poll and regenerating ID's Added
+10- Active and deactive a survey
-10- Email verification with Rejex
+11- Email verification with Rejex
-11- Diagram soon!
+12- Diagram soon!